owanturist/react-impulse/README.md

 Sweety<T>#getState<R>(select: (value: T) => R): R
 ```

-A `Sweety` instance's method returns the current value.
+A `Sweety` instance's method that returns the current value.

 - `[select]` is an optional function that applies to the current value before returning.